fzehracetin/naive-bayes-classification-from-scratch/README.md

-# naive-bayes-classification-from-scratch
+# Naive Bayes Classification from Scratch

 This is my Data Mining course assignment for Naive Bayes Classification algorithm.
 I implemented Gaussian Naive Bayes on Python.
+In the dataset which we used, attributes are numeric so I worked with Gaussian Distribution to calculate the probabilities of attributes on classes.